shashankbaheti8/Currency-Convertor/README.md

 # Currency Convertor with real time exchange rates.
-# THe wesbite is repsonsive.
+# The wesbite is repsonsive.